GeoffreyFClark/TSROC1/README.md

 .

-Run using: "node main.ts" or "npx ts-node main.ts"
+Run using: "node main.ts" or "npx ts-node main.ts" (main.ts located in src)

 .